United States and the Russian invasion of Ukraine: "Freeze and seize" enforcement

 On April 4, 2022, Magistrate Judge Zia M. Faruqui signed an Order approving the seizure.
-Judge Faruqui concluded his order stating, "The seizure of the Target Property is just the beginning of the reckoning that awaits those who would facilitate Putin’s atrocities.
-Neither the Department of Justice, nor history, will be kind to the Oligarchs who chose the wrong side. […] The Department of Justice’s seizure echoes the message of the brave Ukrainian soldiers of Snake Island."
+Judge Faruqui concluded his order stating, "The seizure of the Target Property is just the beginning of the reckoning that awaits those who would facilitate Putin's atrocities.
+Neither the Department of Justice, nor history, will be kind to the Oligarchs who chose the wrong side. ...
+The Department of Justice's seizure echoes the message of the brave Ukrainian soldiers of Snake Island."
 The Civil Guard of Spain and U.S. federal agents of both the United States Department of Justice and United States Department of Homeland Security seized the Tango in Mallorca.
 A United States Department of Justice press release states that the seizure of the Tango was by request of Task Force KleptoCapture.

-U.S. legislation to isolate the Russian Federation
+U.S. legislation to suspend trade with Russia

 On Friday, April 8, 2022, President Biden signed into law two bills from Congress aimed at isolating the Russian Federation: